warmana/cloudant-docs-fork/source/includes/guides/_warehousing.md

 There are many use cases that nicely illustrate the benefits of integrating Cloudant capabilities with a relational data warehouse, such as the following examples.

-### Joining data from multiple data stores for cross-domain analysis
+### Joining data

-This is a task that can be performed easily and efficiently using a relational data warehouse.
+Joining data from multiple data stores for cross-domain analysis is a task that can be performed easily and efficiently using a relational data warehouse.

 Data from different sources is prepared and transformed to a common format during the load of a data warehouse.
 Records are stored in tables,